cranda98/basketball_model/README.md

 ## Responsible AI Use

-GitHub Copilot was used to help draft and scaffold parts of this project.
+Claude was used to help draft and scaffold parts of this project.
 All generated code has been reviewed, tested, and revised before being treated as correct.
 AI assistance was used to accelerate development but not to replace my own understanding or judgment of the resulting workflow.